Your child's education

 - Ask everyone to introduce themselves, as some people in the room may not have met before.

-- Unless this is a follow-up meeting, the safest starting point is to assume that no-one knows anything about your child or M.E. - but keep it brief.
+- Unless this is a follow-up meeting, the safest starting point is to assume that no-one knows anything about your child or M.E. - but keep it brief and specific to your child.
 You need to keep your audience alert.

-- If a professional suggests an unreasonable targets (eg. a date for your child to return to school that feels too soon), then suggest you use these targets at a later date when your child’s health has improved.
+- If a professional suggests an unreasonable target (e.g. a date for your child to return to school too soon), remind them on health matters you will be guided by the child’s doctor, consultant or therapist.

 - Don’t lose your temper.
 If the meeting is going wrong, give reasoned counter-arguments and stick to your plan.
 Save your frustration for later.